The Buddha’s wisdom teachings

 Kaṭukurunde Ñāṇananda, 2019 [1974], The Magic of the Mind: an exposition of the Kālakārāma Sutta, seeingthroughthenet.net.

-This is a very short, very insightful discussion of the magic show simile discussed above, which also illustrates the epistemic basis of the Buddha’s wisdom teachings. Ñānananda was a Sri Lankan scholar-monk who has had an enormous influence on my own understanding of the Dhamma.
+This is a very short, very insightful discussion of the magic show simile discussed above, which also illustrates the epistemic basis of the Buddha’s wisdom teachings.
+Venerable Ñānananda was a Sri Lankan scholar-monk who has had a profound influence on my own understanding of the Dhamma.
+See additional works below.

 Kaṭukurunde Ñāṇananda, 2016, The Law of Dependent Arising: the secret of bondage and release, seeingthroughthenet.net.